Postmodernisation

 Another further analysis point is that this study shows that religion can promote huge ‘systems level’ socio-economic changes in society.

-Weber argued that the values of the protestant religion led to the emergence of Capitalism in Western Europe around the 17th century.
+Weber argued the values of the protestant religion led to the emergence of capitalism in Northern Europe in the 1600s.

 Protestant Individualism and the Emergence of Capitalism